Microsoft-community/Community-website/wiki/reinstalling-microsoft-store.md

 # Reinstalling Microsoft Store

 Microsoft Store is used to download applications.
-But ist may sometimes glitch out and disappear.
+But it may sometimes glitch out and disappear.
 This article will cover the steps of reinstalling it.

 ## Method 1: Resetting the Microsoft Store Cache